-It is a long way from the days of 'The Washer Women of Buehl', their lawns covered by drying linen, tempers frayed because their husbands were off on their annual fun and games, and the beginnings of an early feminist movement.
-Now a Carnival in Cologne without the ‘high jinks of Weiberfastnacht’ would simply no longer be a Cologne Carnival.
+It is a long way from the days of The Washer Women of Beuel, their lawns covered by drying linen, tempers frayed because their husbands were off on their annual fun and games, and the beginnings of an early feminist movement.

-Content copyright © 2018 by Francine McKenna.
+Content copyright © 2018 by Francine McKenna-Klein.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine McKenna-Klein.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine McKenna-Klein for details.